 The instruction sheet that came with this lantern is dated August 1925.

-While this lantern is badged for the Knight Light Co., Chicago,
+While this lantern is also badged as above for the Knight Light Co.,

-it was almost certainly made by the Gloria Light Co. also of Chicago.
+it was possibly made by the Gloria Light Co., also of Chicago.

-Neil McRae has designated these unknown Gloria models by letters;
+Neil McRae has designated these unknown Gloria/Knight Light models by letters;

 this is Model “R”, which is in John Rugotzke’s collection.